Ampersand25/Store-Management-System/README.md

 <hr>

 ![Ninth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%209.png)
-<p align="center"><strong>Image 9</strong> - generating 50 products/items for the shopping cart (buy list) by clicking on the "Genereaza cos" button (a confirmation message box, which will print the total price of the generated products and the number of generated items, will be opened and displayed on the screen)</p>
+<p align="center"><strong>Image 9</strong> - generating 50 products/items for the shopping cart (buy list) by clicking on the "Genereaza cos" button (a confirmation message box, which will print the total price of the generated products and the number of generated items, will be displayed on the screen)</p>
 <hr>

 ![Tenth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2010.png)
-<p align="center"><strong>Image 10</strong> - window that contains all the types existing in the virtual store's catalog and the number of products from each type (side note: window will not be available if the data is stored in the MySQL database)</p>
+<p align="center"><strong>Image 10</strong> - window that contains all the types existing in the virtual store's catalog and the number of products from each type (side note: window will not be available if the products/items are stored in a MySQL database)</p>
 <hr>

 ![Eleventh Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2011.png)
-<p align="center"><strong>Image 11</strong> - histogram that displays the distribution of the types with number of products for each type</p>
+<p align="center"><strong>Image 11</strong> - histogram that displays the distribution of the types in the virtual store's catalogue with number of products for each type</p>
 <hr>

 ![Twelfth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2012.png)
-<p align="center"><strong>Image 12</strong> - histogram that displays the distribution of the types with percentage for each type</p>
+<p align="center"><strong>Image 12</strong> - histogram that displays the distribution of the types in the virtual store's catalogue with percentage for each type</p>
 <hr>

 ![Thirteenth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2013.png)
-<p align="center"><strong>Image 13</strong> - window containing 50 random vertical and horizontal rectangles with random colors (one rectangle for each item/product from the shopping cart (buy list))</p>
+<p align="center"><strong>Image 13</strong> - window containing 50 (because there are 50 items/products in the shopping cart) random vertical and horizontal rectangles with random colors (one rectangle for each item/product from the shopping cart (buy list))</p>
 <hr>

 ![Fourteenth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2014.png)
-<p align="center"><strong>Image 14</strong> - selecting an item from the list (which contains the products/items from the shopping cart) from "Fereastra CosCRUDGUI" window (window that allow us (the users) to generate products/items from the virtual store's catalogue to the shopping cart, to empty the shopping cart and to view the items from the shopping cart in a list and table)</p>
+<p align="center"><strong>Image 14</strong> - selecting an item from the list (which contains the products/items from the shopping cart) from "Fereastra CosCRUDGUI" window (window that allows us (the users) to generate products/items (from the virtual store's catalogue) for the shopping cart, to empty the shopping cart and to view the items from the shopping cart in both a list and a table)</p>
 <hr>

 ![Fifteenth Screenshot](https://github.com/Ampersand25/Store-Management-System/blob/main/Screenshots/Screenshot%2015.png)